klust/LUMI-BE-training-materials/docs/intro-evolving/07-Slurm.md

     srun: error: Unable to create step for job 4238919: More processors requested than permitted
     ```

     The first `omp_check` runs as expected.
-The seocnd one uses only 2 cores but all
+The second one uses only 2 cores but all
     4 hyperthreads on those cores.
 This is also not unexpected.
 In the third case
     we force the use of 8 threads, and they all land on the 4 hardware threads of
     2 cores.
 Again, this is not unexpected.
 And neither is the output of the last